Elementary (K-5th Grade)

 Our elementary classes are divided into groups depending on enrollment numbers.
+You can assist in our planning by registering your child for our program.
+The link for the Registration for 2018-2019 can be found here.
 These groups meet weekly during Religious Education time.
 In addition there are multiple opportunities through the year for all elementary children to mix it up in different age groups.
 This fosters cross age friendships and builds mentorship in the older children.
 Information about getting to and from class can be found here.

 Religious Education Curriculum

-Elementary classes will use a thematic approach for 2017-2018, inspired by the Way Cool Sunday School, Workshop Rotation and Multiple Intelligences models of UU Religious Education.
+Elementary classes will use a thematic approach that ties to our worship theme for 2018-2019, inspired by the Studio Learning, Workshop Rotation and Multiple Intelligences models used in UU Religious Education.
 (Read about these models at http://www.uua.org/theme/help/re-model-descriptions.)
 Each week children gather for the theme introduction through story-telling, then choose an activity to engage them in deeper understanding or exploration of the topic.
-One theme is explored through different stories and activities for 3-4 Sundays, moving from personal understanding to ways to act in the world.
 Each lesson is rooted in our UU principles and sources.